Second order linear differential equations with a basis of solutions having only real zeros: Construction of examples, and outline of the proof of Theorem

 \section{Construction of examples, and outline of the proof of Theorem~\ref{theorem1}}

 In this section, we will prove statement $(v)$ of Theorem~\ref{theorem1}.
-Note that we only need to construct examples of local homeomorphisms satisfying the assumptions of the theorem with any $m$ as described in $(i)-(iii)$.
-In order to conclude that all values of $m$ do actually occur for meromorphic functions, we will need the first part of the theorem which says that there is a homeomorphism $\phi$ such that $F_0=F\circ\phi$ is a meromorphic function.
+Note that we only need to construct examples of local homeo\-morphisms satisfying the assumptions of the theorem with any $m$ as described in $(i)-(iii)$.
+In order to conclude that all values of $m$ do actually occur for meromorphic functions, we will need the first part of the theorem which says that there is a homeo\-morphism $\phi$ such that $F_0=F\circ\phi$ is a meromorphic function.
 This part will be proved later.